zhanyongsheng/BrokenView/README.md

     build();
 ```

-You can also set a callback to listen the animation status, like this:
+You can also set a callback to listen to the animations' status, like this:
 ```Java
 brokenView.setCallback.(new BrokenCallback() {
    @Override